ubc-library-rc/gephi-palladio/content/05_Gephi_hands_on_activity.md

 ## **description of the file / the network**

-This file contains a network representing "who appears next to whom" in the 19th century novel Les Misérables by Victor Hugo[1].
+This file contains a network representing "who appears next to whom" in the 19th century novel Les Misérables by Victor Hugo.

 A link between characters A and B means they appeared on the same page or paragraph in the novel.